rmazin/xlr-xl-pluginupdater/README.md

-#XL Release XL managemnet plugin
+#XL Release XL management plugin

 ## Preface
 This document describes the functionality provide by the 'xlr-xl-pluginupdater' plugin, as well as potential future functionality.